 I never liked pasta much, even when we ate grains, so, to be honest, I didn’t have high hopes for this!
 I even used frozen zucchini that we had from last year’s garden, so I wasn’t sure the texture would be great… but to my surprise, it turned out excellent.
-In my (non-Italian) opinion, it was better than regular Lasagna!
+In my (non-Italian) opinion, it was better than regular lasagna!
 Even if you aren’t grain-free, this is an easy way to get some extra vegetables in a meal, and it was definitely kid-approved!

-A grain free version of the classic Lasagna with zucchini instead of noodles.
+A grain-free version of the classic lasagna with zucchini instead of noodles.
 Delicious and healthy!

-- 2 (24 ounce) jars of pasta sauce (check ingredients!)
-I used 1.5 quarts of homemade pasta sauce
+- 2 (24 ounce) jars of pasta sauce

-- 1/2 cup Parmesan
+- ½ cup Parmesan cheese, grated

 - 8 eggs